Oshan96/CustomStage/README.md

 > Project_Name : Brief_Description

 ## Projects using CustomStage
+- [RentLio](https://github.com/Shehanka/RentLio) : This is a vehicle reservation system.
+Which is made with JavaFX and also using hibernate and RMI.

 ## Overview
 This CustomStage is a JavaFX undecorated Stage.
 To put it simple, CustomStage is a Window and you can add different views (FXML files)